Megan C. Chen, B.A.

 Hey there!
 I’m Megan, an aspiring clinical psychological scientist. 👋

-I am a post-baccalaureate Clinical Research Assistant at University of Michigan Medicine’s Mobile Health and Adaptive Interventions Lab (mHail), where I support four NIMH-funded grants focused on leveraging mobile technologies to develop adaptive interventions for suicidal youth, adults, and families.
-I graduated magna cum laude from New York University's College of Arts and Sciences in 2024, with a degree in psychology and economics.
-My honors thesis was advised by Dr. Lawrence Ian Reed, where I studied depression and decision-making biases.
+I am a post-baccalaureate Clinical Research Assistant at the University of Michigan Department of Psychiatry's Mobile Health and Adaptive Interventions Lab (mHail).
+In my role, I support four NIMH-funded grants focused on leveraging mobile technologies to develop adaptive interventions for suicidal youth, adults, and families.
+I graduated magna cum laude from New York University’s College of Arts and Science in 2024 with a degree in psychology and economics, complemented by advanced graduate coursework in quantitative methods.
+My undergraduate honors thesis used economic game paradigms to explore how depression affects decision-making under escalating uncertainty.
 The big research question I am interested in is Why do people hurt themselves?
-And how can we best intervene to support them?
-To answer this question, I would like to leverage novel assessment methods (e.g., intensive longitudinal data, machine learning, and computational clinical science) and mobile technologies to measure how behaviors like suicide and self-injury unfold in real time and to assess the cognitive factors and risk factors associated with them (e.g., distress, affect).
-I'm also interested in theory formalization, psychometrics, and meta-science.
+And how and when can we best intervene to support them?
+To answer this question, I leverage novel assessment methods (e.g., intensive longitudinal data, psychometric theory, and computational clinical science) and mobile technologies to measure how suicide and self-injury unfold in real time.
+In particular, I am interested in identifying the cognitive and affective processes that shape moment-to-moment risk and resilience.

 In my free time, I enjoy figure skating, journaling, and finding new study spots!